fatmasevinck/enetLTS/paper/paper.md

  lambdaw: 0.1824974
 ```

+23 out of 100 independent variables are selected by the enetLTS model based on optimal combination of $\alpha=0.8$ and $\lambda=0.1043$.
+Here $\lambda_w =0.1824974$ corresponds to updated tuning parameter for reweighted model.

 The main idea to obtain an outlier-free subset is to carry out concentration steps (C-steps).
 This means that in each iteration of the algorithm, the value of the objective function improves.
 Thus, one has to start with several initial subsets, and the C-steps will lead at least to a local optimum.

 For the argument `hsize` one needs to provide a numeric value with the trimming percentage used in the penalized objective function.
 The default value is 0.75.
 The argument `nsamp` is a numeric vector: The first element gives the number of initial subsamples to be used.
 The second element gives the number of subsamples to keep after a number of C-steps has been performed.
 For those remaining subsets, additional C-steps are performed until convergence.
 The default is to start the C-steps with 500 initial subsamples for a first combination of tuning parameters $\alpha$ and $\lambda$, and then to keep the 10 subsamples with the lowest value of the objective function for additional C-steps until convergence.
 For the next combination of tuning parameters $\alpha$ and $\lambda$, the algorithm makes use of the $warm start$ idea, which means that the best subset of the neighboring grid value is taken, and C-steps are started from this best subset until convergence.
 The `nsamp` entries can also be supplied by the user.
 These arguments are the same for the other `family` options.